Effects of Fed Raising Interest Rates 4 Times in 2022 will Impact CRE

-How will these four rate hikes affect CRE loans, residential loans, and other types of loan programs?
+How will these four rate hikes affect cap rates and interest rates, CRE loans, residential loans, and other types of loan programs?
 What challenges will they present to the commercial real estate loan marketplace?

 Several factors are assembling that point to inevitable interest rate increases.

 Rising Inflation Rates

 The most pressing one is inflation.
 Recent consumer prices have risen more quickly than in nearly two generations.
 The 7.0% annual inflation rate in 2021 was the highest since 1981.

 Historically, interest rate hikes go hand-in-hand with soaring inflation rates as lenders look to compensate for declining purchasing power and tighter market conditions.

 The pandemic had a seismic effect on employment across the world.
 Even though the US employment rate dropped to 3.9% recently, there haven’t been corresponding gains in payroll numbers.

 The result is a far greater number of job openings than individuals seeking work.
 This overall slowdown affects all markets, especially the lending sector.

 Cautious Optimism on the Pandemic

 The coronavirus has proven incredibly difficult to get under control.
 Still, many experts hope it could become manageable if the pandemic doesn’t completely end.